Extension of SBL Algorithms for the Recovery of Block Sparse Signals with Intra-Block Correlation: Algorithms When the Block Partition is Known

 \subsection{BSBL-BO: the Bound-Optimization Method}

 The BSBL-EM algorithm has satisfactory recovery performance but is slow.
-This is mainly due to the EM based $\gamma_i$ learning rule.
-For the basic SBL algorithm, Tipping \cite{Tipping2001} derived a fixed-point based $\gamma_i$ learning rule to replace the EM based one, which has faster convergence speed but is not robust in some noisy environments.
+This is mainly due to the EM-based $\gamma_i$ learning rule.
+For the basic SBL algorithm, Tipping \cite{Tipping2001} derived a fixed-point based $\gamma_i$ learning rule to replace the EM-based one, which has faster convergence speed but is not robust in some noisy environments.
 Here we derive a fast $\gamma_i$ learning rule based on the bound-optimization method (also known as the Majorization-Minimization method) \cite{elad2010sparse,stoica2011spice}.
 The algorithm adopting this $\gamma_i$ learning rule is denoted by \textbf{BSBL-BO} (it uses the same learning rules for $\mathbf{B}_i$ and $\lambda$ as BSBL-EM).
 It not only has fast speed, but also has satisfactory performance.

 Note that the original cost function (\ref{equ:costfunc}) consists of two terms.
 The first term $ \log|\lambda \mathbf{I} + \mathbf{\Phi}\mathbf{\Sigma}_0 \mathbf{\Phi}^T|$ is concave with respect to $\boldsymbol{\gamma} \succeq \mathbf{0} $, where $\boldsymbol{\gamma} \triangleq [\gamma_1,\cdots,\gamma_g]^T$.
 The second term $\mathbf{y}^T (\lambda \mathbf{I} + \mathbf{\Phi}\mathbf{\Sigma}_0 \mathbf{\Phi}^T)^{-1} \mathbf{y}$ is convex with respect to $\boldsymbol{\gamma} \succeq \mathbf{0} $.
 Since our goal is to minimize the cost function, we choose to find an upper-bound for the first item and then minimize the upper-bound of the cost function.